Small Business FAQ's

-FDOT Business Development Initiative FAQs
+FDOT Small Business Development Program FAQs

-A: The Business Development Initiative (BDI) is designed to support the Department's efforts to increase competition, lower prices, and increase support to meet its contracting needs over the next 10 years.
-The Initiative is designed to provide more opportunities and support for small businesses to move from sub contracting and sub consulting to prime contracting and consulting roles.
+A: The Business Development Program is designed to support the Department's efforts to increase competition, lower prices, and increase support to meet its contracting needs over the next 10 years.
+The Initiative is designed

 Q: What is the Department's definition of a Small Business?

 A: The Florida Department of Transportation will use its own definition for a small business which has different size standards for the type of work performed.
-The Department will limit the size standard to $15.0 million for construction and maintenance firms and $6.5 million for professional services firms.
-A business determines their size by averaging their annual gross receipts over the last three years.
-If their average gross receipts are under the size standard, the business would be considered a small business.
+The Department will limit the size standard to $15.0 million for construction and

 Q: What is the eligibility criteria?